molmod/psiflow/docs/overview.md

 ; this is an efficient optimization algorithm which typically requires less steps than either conventional L-BFGS or first-order methods such as conjugate gradient (CG).
-Note that geometry optimizations in psiflow will generally not be able to reduce the total residual force on the system beyond about 0.01 eV/A because of the relatively limited precision (`float32`) of model evaluation.
+Note that geometry optimizations in psiflow will generally not be able to reduce the residual forces in the system below about 0.01 eV/A because of the relatively limited precision (`float32`) of model evaluation.

 ## Bias potentials and enhanced sampling